Sinoffate/regex_assignment_483/README.md

 The installation process will install the Rust compiler, Cargo, and the Rust standard library.
 The dependencies will differ depending on your operating system.

-For Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the project on a Linux environment (Which will be the easier option).
+For Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the project on a Linux environment (Which will be the easier option than running natively).

 ## Getting Started
 These instructions will help you set up the environment and run the project on your local machine.